Arsnael/james-project/src/adr/0034-mailbox-api-visibility-and-usage.md

 ## Consequences

 We need to introduce some refactorings to be able to rely fully on `mailbox-api` in new emerging cases.
-For example, our `mailbox-api` still can't seem to be able to act on a single message without knowing a user it belongs to.
+For example, our `mailbox-api` still lacks APIs to handle messages by their MessageId.
 It creates some issues for rebuilding a single message fast view projection, or the reindexation of a single message.

 A refactoring of the session would be thus necessary to bypass such limitation access on a single message without